Photo: Tomek Dersu Aaron

 Article 1.5

-The applicability of these Terms and Conditions for Visitors is without prejudice to the applicability of other (contractual) terms and conditions, (hygiene and health) measures and/or regulations of the Stedelijk Museum Amsterdam.
+The applicability of these Terms and Conditions for Visitors does not affect the applicability of other conditions (contractual or otherwise), hygiene, health and other measures and/or regulations of the Stedelijk Museum Amsterdam.

 TICKET SALES, OFFERS AND PRICES